Water heaters have stringent codes for safety.

 One of the most common water heater code violations is not giving your unit enough venting space.
-Your unit needs proper ventilation to minimize the risk of CO-poisoning and back-drafting (exhaust gases entering your home instead of going outdoors).
+Your unit needs proper ventilation to minimize the risk of CO poisoning and back-drafting (exhaust gasses entering your home instead of going outdoors).

 There are various ways to vent your water heater, each with different requirements.
-If you need help figuring out which option works best for your unit, reach out to a pro near you for water heater installation questions.
+If you need help figuring out which option works best for your unit, reach out to a water heater installation pro for guidance.

 Not every home requires an expansion tank.
 The code requires homeowners to install an expansion tank if their water heater is on a closed system.
 Closed systems mean that you have a backflow prevention device, such as a check valve, installed that prevents excess pressure from flowing back into the municipal water supply system or pressure regulating valve.
 If you do, expansion tanks help stop pressure fluctuations commonly caused by a closed system.

-A close system set-up without an expansion tank can place unnecessary stress on your appliances and shorten their lifespan.
+A closed system set-up without an expansion tank can place unnecessary stress on your appliances and shorten their lifespan.